slub/kitodo-production-docker/README.md

 ### Hooks to extend and overwrite app data

-The are some hooks available to modify and extend default data when running Kitodo.Production container for the first time.
+There are some hooks available to modify and extend default data when running Kitodo.Production container for the first time.

 #### Modify data directory

-All files and subdirectories of directory binded to `/tmp/kitodo/overwrites/data` are copied to the `/usr/local/kitodo` folder.
-For example you can overwrite default ruleset files or add your custom ruleset files to ruleset folder.
+All files and subdirectories of directory bind to `/tmp/kitodo/overwrites/data` are copied to the `/usr/local/kitodo` folder.
+For example, you can overwrite default ruleset files or add your custom ruleset files to ruleset folder.

 ```
       - type: bind